YueLi-0816/TrafficFlowData/README.md

 ## Funding

-This project was developed at the [Urban Big Data Centre](https://www.ubdc.ac.uk/) and it was funded by the [Economic and Social Research Council (ESRC)](https://www.ukri.org/councils/esrc/), grant numbers:
-  * Urban Big Data Centre (XXX)
+This project is funded by the China Scholarship Council (CSC) from the Ministry of Education of P.R.
+China, the [Economic and Social Research Council (ESRC)]’s ongoing support for the Urban Big Data Centre (UBDC) [ES/L011921/1 and ES/S007105/1], and the Royal Society International Exchange Scheme [IEC\NSFC\223042].